Pratikshinde55/Jenkins-pipeline-ways/README.md

 #### For Pipeline as code following terms are use in Jenkinsfile or Jenkins WebUI:

-**- pipeline**: It is keyword which use for declare this pipeline as code.
+**pipeline**: It is keyword which use for declare this pipeline as code.
 It is main block in which we put all stages, steps, agents, and so on.

-**- agent** : It is about on which node we want to run stage/job or pipeline, By Using "label" we specify that on which node we want execute pipeline.
+**agent** : It is about on which node we want to run stage/job or pipeline, By Using "label" we specify that on which node we want execute pipeline.

-**- stages** : All Multiple Stage (Jobs) put in one block that is known as stages block {}.
+**stages** : All Multiple Stage (Jobs) put in one block that is known as stages block {}.

-**- stage** : This is means job, consider we can create jobA, JobB, JobC that job is known as Stage.
+**stage** : This is means job, consider we can create jobA, JobB, JobC that job is known as Stage.

-**- steps** : Tt is sub-block of stage.
+**steps** : Tt is sub-block of stage.
 In every job we can do somethings that things in stage is known as steps.

-Jenkinsfile :
+#### Jenkinsfile:
 It is Standard name of the file in which pipeline as code store. (when use Jenkinsfile it means create pipeline as Code by Pipeline script from SCM)

 - Now Create pipeline as Code: (Select 'pipeline' for create pipeline as code)
 ![image](https://github.com/Pratikshinde55/Jenkins-pipeline-ways/assets/145910708/d10af14c-a676-4538-aa90-916e157055d7)

 - Now there is Two ways for create pipeline as code:
    1. Pipeline Script
    2. Pipeline Script from SCM (gitHub)

 ![image](https://github.com/Pratikshinde55/Jenkins-pipeline-ways/assets/145910708/f3deea6b-8cbb-4906-99e6-cd4673ffc123)

 - Create pipeline by using Pipeline Script way :
 ![image](https://github.com/Pratikshinde55/Jenkins-pipeline-ways/assets/145910708/c46cb3f4-d735-4a32-8d5f-99c49e6a8de5)

 - Check Script output :
 ![image](https://github.com/Pratikshinde55/Jenkins-pipeline-ways/assets/145910708/5176c8ee-2de6-4599-af8d-b9b11a8b32f5)

 - we can see that our pipeline as code work or not, on console output of our job.

 ![image](https://github.com/Pratikshinde55/Jenkins-pipeline-ways/assets/145910708/e0e34b56-0b0f-44cb-8c66-eed4c6c95ed7)

-# 2. Manual jenkins pipeline (jenkins WebUI):
+## 2. Manual jenkins pipeline (jenkins WebUI):

 - Upstream :